Youth Mental Health Protection Act: History

 In the mid-19th century, the United States moved towards a pathological perspective on homosexuality, believing the same-sex attraction took place as a result of a mental disorder.
 At this time, the people an individual had sexual relationships with were conceptualized in terms of isolated behavior, not as an identity, as we use today (i.e. being gay or bisexual was not how one would self-identity).

 Later, into the mid-20th century, this pathological understanding of LGBT+ people continued with the inclusion of homosexuality in the first publication of the DSM in 1952 by the American Psychiatric Association.
-By defining homosexuality as a behavior, allowed for a more clear condition of identifiable individuals.
+Defining homosexuality as a behavior allowed for a more clear condition of identifiable individuals.
 This categorization of people facilitated the attempts by medical professionals to "cure" same-sex attraction, particularly through conversion therapy.
 These conversion practices often included surgical operations, electroconvulsive therapy, and other aversion therapy methods.

 While pathological views of LGBT+ identities have evolved, these ideas still permeate many elements of American culture, specifically within the legal code.
 Below is a table demonstrating this expansion of laws protecting queer people in Illinois, leading up to the ban of conversion therapy.